eefuwape/domBasedGame/readme.md

 GETTING MARRIED
 You must stop by the church in the MARRY space.
 IN THIS TURN YOU;
 1. ADD SPOUSE, a pink or blue peg to your car.
 2. COLLECT PRESENTS – you spin wheel again.
-The amount you collect from each opponent depends upon the number spun.
+The amount you collect from the opponent depends upon the number spun.
 For 1, 2, 3 – You collect $1,000
 For 4, 5, 6 – You collect $500